thavlik/machine-learning-portfolio/experiments/grasp_and_lift_eeg/README.md

 Determining whether this was due to the data - i.e. training/validation data being too different - or my own code wasn't straightforward.
 The solution of balancing labels occured to me when I inquired about the practice in my professional work.
 Now every experiment of mine uses label balancing by default.

-### Future Direction
-This experiment was a massive success and `GraspAndLiftEEGDetection` has since become a "stock" dataset for me.
-Because my familiarity with it is so high, I find it ideal for multi-dataset experiments.
-I fully intend to use the trained model from this experiment in future projects.

-Right now my goal is to contribute this dataset to [Lightning Bolts](https://github.com/PyTorchLightning/lightning-bolts/pull/742).
-While the authors [greenlit its inclusion in late 2020](https://github.com/PyTorchLightning/lightning-bolts/pull/446), I opted to hold off until I could confirm cross-subject generalization was feasible.

 ### Experiment Files
 | File                                                                         | Input Size (CxW) | Sample Rate | Notes
 | ---------------------------------------------------------------------------- | ---------------- | ----------- | -----